 The downside is that the pain relief is oftentimes short-term, lasting anywhere from a a few days to a week.
 Depending on your income and what your health insurance covers, many people cannot afford to have a weekly session for many weeks or months.

 However, massage therapy could provide a window of opportunity for you to experience that gap of pain relief, allowing you to sleep better, have less stress, and do the things you want to do without or very little pain.
 And so, this may cause a domino effect that can gradually reduce the severity of chronic pain.

-Symptoms of scoliosis can vary widely, depending on the type of scoliosis and the reasons for it.
+Symptoms of scoliosis can vary widely, depending on the type of scoliosis and how you got it.
 Some people are completely asymptomatic and find out they have scoliosis when they have X-ray imaging done for another reason.

-In severe cases, there may be such a degree of bending and twisting of the spinal column that lung and heart function are negatively impacted.
-Surgery may be required in these situations to increase life quality and expectancy.
+In severe cases, the bending and twisting of the spine can negatively affect lung and heart functions.
+And so, surgery may be required to increase life quality and expectancy.

-Psychosocial symptoms of scoliosis should also be considered.
+Psychosocial symptoms of scoliosis can also affect your pain experience.
 Researchers in one study found that subjects were more likely to experience low self-esteem and depression and reported a lower quality of life related to physical health.

-In a 2006 study which examined the natural progression and long term treatment outcomes of idiopathic scoliosis patients, researchers Asher and Burton found that people with scoliosis may experience negative psychological and social effects of this condition.
+In another study, researchers found that people with scoliosis may experience negative psychological and social effects of this condition.
 These factors may be amplified if surgical treatment or bracing is required, or if the patient’s ability to participate in sports or other meaningful activities is impacted.

 Types of scoliosis